Johnny's Winter Growing Guide

 Bunching Onions (Scallions), Spring Onions & Leeks

 Select varieties of bolt-resistant onions can be overwintered in low tunnels in northern areas of the country.
 Onions for overwintering should be sown in late August to early September, and transplanted out in late September to early October with the goal of having them reach the size of a pencil (about 4–5 leaves) before the hard freeze in November.
 If they make it through the winter, you will have full-size spring onions by late May to early June.
-In Quick Hoops trials at our research farm in Albion, we found that Bridger is great for this application.
+In Quick Hoops trials at our research farm in Albion, we found that 'Bridger' and 'Desert Sunrise' are great for this application.

 If you complete construction of your first new high tunnel in late summer, you will likely want to plant something right away.
 That first winter harvest can be very inspiring.
 For those with just one tunnel to utilize, the wisdom of ripping out high-return crops like tomatoes, cucumbers, and peppers from the tunnel in late summer may seem misguided, if they are still producing.
 But as winter draws closer, the quality and quantity of those crops will decrease.
 Your best decision may be to replace heat-loving summer crops with ones that perform well during the darkest time of the year.
 With clever succession strategies and the construction of additional tunnels, you can reap the benefits of fresh produce harvested even in the depths of winter.